George Ford (rugby union): Early life

 Ford was born in Oldham, Greater Manchester, he is the son of rugby league player Mike Ford.
-Ford played rugby league from age five at Saddleworth Rangers and Waterhead and as a young teenager played in the academies at both Wigan Warriors and Bradford Bulls.
+George Ford played rugby league from age five at Saddleworth Rangers and as a young teenager played in the academies at both Wigan Warriors and Bradford Bulls.
 He started playing rugby union aged 11 at Rishworth School and played for Leeds Carnegie, before eventually joining Leicester at the age of 16 and subsequently signed professional forms with them.

 He played for England Under 18s at 15 years old.
 He then went on to captain the team in 2009–10 before moving up to the Under-20s where he started every game in a Six Nations Grand Slam, contributing 76 points.
 Ford then helped England to final of the 2011 Junior World Championship.

 In December 2009, Ford was nominated for the BBC Young Sports Personality of the Year.
 In October 2011, he became the first Englishman to win the title of World Rugby Junior Player of the Year, and also became the youngest-ever winner of the award.